San Diego Lawsuits Rebecca Zahau

-San Diego may finally get some answers to two national cases many state were not thoroughly investigated.
-The Rebecca Zahau case and the Hannah Anderson Case.
+San Diego may finally get some answers to two national cases many state were not thoroughly investigated by Bill Gore and the Sheriff’s Dept. The Rebecca Zahau case and the Hannah Anderson Case.

 Attorney C. Keith Greer, filed a $10m civil amended lawsuit naming Dina Shacknai, the mother of Max who died in an accident in his father’s home, Nina Romano, Dina’s twin sister and Adam Shacknai, Jonah Shacknai’s brother (who told police he found Rebecca’s body hanging–Adam also took a lie detector test in 2013 that was inconclusive), in a wrongful death lawsuit that was originally filed in 2013.
 On Friday, all attorneys involved in the case met to discuss details and future court dates, reports NBC News.

-The amendment stated it is believed that Dina and Nina confronted Rebecca Zahau at the mansion after Max’s death, likely blaming her for his death as she was the sole caretaker during his accident and the confrontation escalated into an attack.
-Also, new evidence that was obtained after Rebecca’s body was exhumed showed she had received four blows to the head, which was never put in the original county’s autopsy report.
-The duct tape residue found on Zahau’s legs were never explained during the original autopsy and the most unexplained and unusual finding being exposed is that Rebecca had a “tugboat hitch” knot around her neck.
-Adam Shacknai was a tugboat captain, but in Coronado where it is loaded with ex-Navy military there are plenty that probably know that knot.
-Besides Adam lived in Tennessee and was there visiting his brother after Max’s accident.
+The amendment stated it is believed that Dina and Nina confronted Rebecca Zahau at the mansion after Max’s death.
+As they likely blamed her for his death as she was the sole caretaker during his accident.
+The confrontation escalated into an attack.
+Also, new evidence that was obtained after Rebecca’s body was exhumed showed she had received four blows to the head, not put in the original county’s autopsy report.
+The duct tape residue found on Zahau’s legs were never explained during the original autopsy.
+The most unexplained and unusual finding being exposed is that Rebecca had a “tugboat hitch” knot around her neck.
+Adam Shacknai was a tugboat captain, but did he know mariner’s knots?
+In Coronado where there is many ex-Navy military there are plenty that probably do know that knot.
+Adam lives in Tennessee and was there visiting his brother after Max’s accident.